ai4pm/TLGP/README.md

   Data          ./data/instructions.txt                The path of the real and
                                                        synthetic datasets.

-  Features      ./data/Features.xlsx                   The features used in each
-                                                       study.

   Model         ./\*.py/build_model                    The interface used to build generator                                            a deep learning model with Keras.